jarviscanada/jarvis_data_eng_CarlaCastaneda/linux_sql/README.md

 script we are trying to execute every minute.
-- queries.sql (describe what business problem you are trying to resolve) the manager wants to use the information collected in the database table to manage the resources of the cluster better with a few queries such as sorting the hosts by memory size, their average memroy usage over 5 minute intervals and checking whenever the server fails.
+- queries.sql (describe what business problem you are trying to resolve) the manager wants to use the information collected in the database table to manage the resources of the cluster better with a few queries such as sorting the hosts by memory size, their average memory usage over 5 minute intervals and checking whenever the server fails.

 ## Database Modeling